2024 Annual Enrollment: October 23 – November 3

 Review your benefits

 • Check your current elections on enroll.stryker.com.
-To view your current benefit elections, click on the Your Benefits Summary button under Quick Links.
+To view your current benefit elections, click the Your Benefits Summary button under Quick Links.

 Prepare to enroll